 Autism assessments in BC have to be completed in a prescribed manner in order to qualify for MCFD funding.
-I have completed hundreds of such assessments over more than 10 years.
-As the former (and first) Island Health Senior Clinician and Qualified Specialist in autism, I supervised other psychologists and physicians in how to complete autism assessments, especially in complicated situations.
-I complete assessments of children, youth, and young adults from 2 to 25 years of age.
-As far as I am aware, I am the only clinician providing private autism assessments in Victoria.
+We have completed hundreds of such assessments over more than 10 years.
+As the former (and first) Island Health Senior Clinician and Qualified Specialist in autism, Dr. Price supervised other psychologists and physicians in how to complete autism assessments, especially in complicated situations.
+Dr. Leason has 16 years experience completing autism assessments on young children.
+We complete assessments of children, youth, and young adults from 2 to 25 years of age.
+As far as we are aware, we are the only clinicians providing private autism assessments in Victoria.
 For more information on autism assessments, please click here.

 The following services are not currently available.
 If you are seeking these services, please contact the BC Psychological Association’s Referral Service:

 Unsure of whether your child needs treatment or assessment?
 Often a brief one-time meeting can be helpful in determining next directions, which often involves a referral to another, more appropriate professional.
 I have worked in Victoria for more than 10 years and know, or know of, many service providers.

 Also called a 'psycho-ed', these are the assessments that can establish a school/Ministry of Education Special Needs designation when there is a significant developmental or learning concern.
 These are used to inform an Individualized Education Plan.